Chandra Bhedana Pranayama in Yoga - Meaning, Steps and Benefits

 A study(5) with a control group observed that the trained groups who practiced right, left, and alternate nostril breathing for ten days.
 The participants showed higher spatial memory scores than those who did not.
 The study indicates a possible link between breathing techniques like Chandra Bhedana Pranayama and spatial memory.

-These are just some of the science-backed benefits of Chandra Bhedana.
-There are many more of them that are anecdotal or found in yoga texts (classic and modern).
+These are just some of the science-backed benefits of Chandra Bhedana Pranayama.
+There are many anecdotal benefits mentioned in classical and modern yoga texts.

 Chandra Bhedana Pranayama Variations